SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-bat-olitiau.md

 It **can** hear very well, allowing it to easily spot their preys in the dark, even invisible ones.

-In a swarm, creatures are immune to being grappled or attacked by single target spells, and resist mind and weapon damage.
-However, they take double damage from area of effect attacks.
+In a swarm, creatures are **immune** to being grappled or attacked by single target spells, and **resist** mind and weapon damage. **However**, they take double damage from area of effect attacks.

 **Attacks (1/round)**

 <ins>Rake</ins>.
-To dodge a swarm’s attack, the roll has to beat the its HP.
+To dodge a swarm’s attack, the roll has to beat 10 + the swarm's HP.
 On a hit the target takes damage (1D6) and must save vs poison or start [dying](/2020/11/10/extra-rules/#conditions).
 <br>

 ---